 The Hugh Beaumont Experience was the youngest and snottiest punk band in Fort Worth, Texas.
-They had existed for three years before I joined, started by some high school friends.
-When their drummer dropped out, my friend King Coffey signed on.
-I was in Germany for an exchange year while that happened, but when I got back, I joined.
-The idea was that I would be the second guitarist, but shortly before my first show with the band, the original guitarist decided he didn't want to be in the band anymore.
+The band had existed for three years before I joined, started by some high school friends.
+When their drummer dropped out, my friend King Coffey joined to take his place.
+I was in Germany for an exchange year when that happened, but when I got back, I also joined with idea was that I would be the second guitarist.
+But shortly before my first show, the original guitarist decided he didn't want to be in the band anymore.
 I had a week to learn all the songs.
 The show was hilarious.

 We continued on for another year and a half after that show.
-In 1982, we recorded every song we knew at the time in Dallas with Bob Mould, playing them as fast as we could.
+In 1982, we recorded every song we knew at the time in Dallas with Bob Mould producing, playing them as fast as we could.
 That stuff wouldn't get released for many years.

 We moved to Austin in early 1983 and became part of that amazing scene.
 We didn't play that many shows, but we moved ourselves beyond the limitations of playing short songs as fast as we could.
 We were lucky enough to be asked to record a track for a compilation of Texas punk rock being assembled by the Butthole Surfers, and managed to squeeze a few extra songs into the recording session.
 The song that made it onto the compilation was our hardcore vegetarian anthem "Moo Means Don't Eat Me".
 For various reasons, the band split up the day after we recorded these songs, and other than Moo, they have never been released.